Autism and Emotional Development of Children

 To diagnose whether a person is autistic or not, a series of tests and observations need to be done.
 Physicians normally use a questionnaire or other screening instrument to gather information about a child’s development and behavior.
 The questionnaire should be answered by the parents or guardians who are most often with the suspected child.
 Some screening instruments rely solely on parent observations; others rely on a combination of parent and doctor observations.
 If screening instruments indicate the possibility of autism, doctors will ask for a more comprehensive evaluation (Autism Fact Sheet, 2008).

 As of today, statistics related to autism are not yet verified.
-However, a report from the U.S. Centers for Disease Control and Prevention (CDC) has suggested that autism and other related disorders are a very common disorder nowadays (contrary to what others have hoped for) and that there is an increasing rate of illness or an increased ability to diagnose the illness.
+However, a report from the U.S. Centers for Disease Control and Prevention (CDC) has suggested that autism and other related disorders are very common disorders nowadays (contrary to what others have hoped for) and that there is an increasing rate of the illness or an increased ability to diagnose the illness.
 More so, it has been revealed that autism has been affecting the boys (3 to 4 times) more than the girls.
 Sociological factors like family income, education, and even lifestyle do not, in any way, affect the risk of autism (Muhle and Trentacoste, 2004).

 History of Autism

 It was in 1911 when autism first came into view.
-Eugen Bleuler, a known Swiss Psychiatrist, coined the term autism; however, the term is first applied to adult schizophrenia.
+Eugen Bleuler, a known Swiss Psychiatrist, coined the term autism, however, the term is first applied to adult schizophrenia.
 Several decades after, in 1943, a physician, named Leo Kanner, from Johns Hopkins University was able to give a full description of autism or people with autistic behaviors.
 His discovery and research were based on “11 children that he observed between 1938 and 1943.
 What he studied were children who had withdrawal from human contact as early as age 1”.
 The initial discovery of Dr. Kanner led to more verification and research in the succeeding years (History of Autism, 2005).

 It is worth noting that during the 1940s through the ’60s the medical community felt that children who had autism were schizophrenic.
 This lack of understanding of the disorder leads many parents to believe that they were at fault.
 It was only during the ’60s when people began to fully grasp and understand autism and more precisely identify autism symptoms and treatments (History of Autism, 2005).